-3-4 months of the year, but unlimited plans are needed because when they are in range they are furiously catching up with family, friends and the world.
-The way mobile plans are structured does not accommodate this heavy use in short spurts.
+3-4 months of the year, but unlimited plans are neede furiously catching up with family, friends and the worl not accommodate this heavy use in short spurts.

 Summary of Findings

 In the digital age it is imperative that individuals, families and businesses are connected to the internet and each other.
 Yet in our vast and dispersed nation the reality is that all connections cannot be equal.
 But what should rural and remote FNQ residents reasonably expect?
 What would be a fair arrangement that would enable people to survive and thrive in rural and remote areas?